SS Montanan: U.S. Army service

-After the United States declared war on Germany in April 1917, the United States Army—needing transports to get its men and materiel to France—had a select committee of shipping executives pore over registries of American shipping.
+After the United States declared war on the German Empire in April 1917, the United States Army—needing transports to get its men and materiel to France—had a select committee of shipping executives pore over registries of American shipping.
 The committee selected Montanan, her sister ship Dakotan, and 12 other American-flagged ships that were sufficiently fast, could carry enough fuel in their bunkers for transatlantic crossings, and, most importantly, were in port or not far at sea.
 After Montanan discharged her last load of cargo, she was officially handed over to the Army on 29 May.

 Before troop transportation began, all of the ships were hastily refitted.
 Of the fourteen ships, four, including Montanan and Dakotan, were designated to carry animals and other cargo; the other ten were designated to carry troops.
 Ramps and stalls were built on the four ships chosen to carry livestock.
 Gun platforms were installed on each ship before docking at the Brooklyn Navy Yard, where the guns were put in place.
-All the ships were manned by merchant officers and crews but carried two U.S. Navy officers, Navy gun crews, quartermasters, signalmen, and wireless operators.
+All the ships were crewed by merchant officers and sailors but carried two United States Navy officers, Navy gun crews, quartermasters, signalmen, and wireless operators.
 The senior Navy officer on board would take control if a ship came under attack.